alisonludick/node-api3-project/README.md

 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.
+Follow these steps for completing your project

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
 - [ ] Add your `Team Lead` as a reviewer on the pull-request